chalk-xx/kernel/sandbox/eventexplorer/README.md

 the GSoC 2010 work.

-It contains an AMQ client listener and a UI.
+It contains an ActiveMQ client listener and a UI.

 Setup
 -----